beecave-homelab/custom-patterns/write_it_better/system.md

 # OUTPUT INSTRUCTIONS

 - Refined and improved text that has no grammar mistakes.
+- About the same length as the input text.
 - Return in the same language as the input.
 - Include NO additional commentary or explanation in the response.